Saturday storms cause damage, thousands lose power in Winfield

 “Thank God he did, or he would definitely not be here anymore,” said Winfield resident Jayln Lynch.

-The Red Cross has set up a temporary shelter in the cafeteria between Winfield Middle School and Winfield High School.
-The address is 300 N. Viking Blvd, and it will be open throughout Saturday night.
+The Red Cross set up a temporary shelter in the cafeteria between Winfield Middle School and Winfield High School, but it closed Sunday night.

+Residents who need assistance after the storms can call 1-800-RED-CROSS 24 hours a day.